caleb-sideras/gox-starter/src/pages/docs/_markdown/index.md

 </html>
 ```

-When using your own *template* or *block* tags, simply include the relavent filepath in your respective `data.go` file.
-See below:
+When incorporating custom *template* or *block* tags, ensure you link the relevant filepath in the associated `data.go` file.
+For instance:

 - index.html
 ```html